Tag: programming languages

 College DEI offices are falling out of favor.
 Are faith-related programs at risk?

-Around Christmas, Matt Hartley, director of the Interfaith Center at the University of North Florida, found himself on a naughty list of sorts.
+Alex Cochran, Deseret News Around Christmas, Matt Hartley, director of the Interfaith Center at the University of North Florida, found himself on a naughty list of sorts.
+The state of Florida had asked his employer and other public universities to compile and submit information on diversity, equity and inclusion, or DEI, initiatives on campus, as…

 Read More